Bible John Explained

 Patricia Docker

-On 23 February 1968, the naked body of 25-year-old auxiliary nurse Patricia Docker was found in the doorway of a lock-up garage by a man on his way to work at Carmichael Place, Battlefield, Glasgow.[2]
-The location of her body was only yards from her home in Langside Place.
+On 23 February 1968, the naked body of 25-year-old auxiliary nurse Patricia Docker was found in the doorway of a lock-up garage by a man on his way to work; her body was discovered in the alleyway behind 27 Carmichael Place, Battlefield, Glasgow.[2]
+[3] The location of her body was a few hundred yards from her home in Langside Place.
 Her body bore evidence of extensive blunt force trauma, particularly to the face and head.
 She had been strangled to death with a strong ligature, possibly a belt.
-Docker's handbag, watch, and clothes were missing from the crime scene.[3]
-Her clothing was never found, although her handbag was later recovered from the River Cart by an underwater search unit, and her watch was recovered from a pool of water close to the murder scene.
-Extensive door-to-door inquiries in the area produced a witness who recalled hearing a female scream, "Leave me alone!" the previous evening.
-Little hard evidence was discovered at the crime scene.
-Nonetheless, an ambulanceman who retrieved the body informed investigators the victim had been a nurse who worked at Mearnskirk Hospital in nearby Renfrewshire.[4]
-Consequently, the victim was formally identified by her father the following day.
+Docker's handbag, watch, and clothes were missing from the crime scene, although her shoes were recovered at the scene.[4]
+Her clothing was never found, although her handbag was later recovered from the River Cart by an underwater search unit; her watch casing and bracelet were recovered from a pool of water close to the murder scene.
+Extensive door-to-door inquiries in the area produced a witness who recalled hearing a female twice briefly shout "Let me go!" the previous evening.
+This witness added that she heard no screams or sounds of commotion and could not detect if the female was in distress.
+Little hard evidence was discovered at the crime scene; however, a local ambulanceman who retrieved the body informed investigators the victim had been a nurse who worked at Mearnskirk Hospital in nearby Renfrewshire.
+Docker's father identified his daughter's body the following day.[5]

-Docker was a married mother of one, estranged from her husband.[5]
-The night of her murder, she informed her parents she would spend the evening dancing at the Majestic Ballroom on Hope Street, although for unknown reasons, she had chosen to spend the majority of the evening at the Barrowland Ballroom, probably because of the over-25s night which the venue hosted each Thursday.[6]
-When she failed to return home that evening, her parents assumed she had spent the night with a friend.[7]
-Police inquiries would only determine several days later[8] that in the late evening, Docker had left the Majestic Ballroom to attend the Barrowland.[9]
-[4]
+Docker was a married mother of one, estranged from her husband.[6]
+On the night of her murder, she informed her parents she would spend the evening dancing at the Majestic Ballroom on Hope Street, although for unknown reasons, she is believed to have chosen to spend the majority of the evening at the Barrowland Ballroom, probably because of the over-25s night which the venue hosted each Thursday.[7]
+When she failed to return home that evening, her parents assumed she had spent the night with a friend.[8]
+Police inquiries would only determine several days later[9] that Docker had attended the Barrowland.[10]
+[5]

 Jemima MacDonald

-On Saturday 16 August 1969, a 31-year-old mother of three named Jemima MacDonald also opted to spend the evening dancing at the Barrowland Ballroom.[10]
+On Saturday 16 August 1969, a 31-year-old mother of three named Jemima MacDonald also opted to spend the evening dancing at the Barrowland Ballroom.[13]
 MacDonald was a regular attendee of the Barrowland and, according to family custom, her sister, Margaret O'Brien, took care of her three children in her absence.
 As midnight approached, she was seen by several people in the company of a young, well-dressed and well-spoken man of slim build, aged between 25 and 35 and between and in height.
-This individual had short, dark brown hair with fair streaks, likely spoke with a distinctive Glaswegian accent and occasionally inserted brief biblical quotations into his conversation.[11]
+This individual had short, dark brown hair with fair streaks, and likely spoke with a distinctive Glaswegian accent.[14]

 MacDonald was seen leaving the Barrowland shortly after midnight on 17 August in the company of this individual and was last seen walking towards either Main Street or Landressy Street, in the direction of her home, at approximately 12:40 a.m.
 O'Brien became concerned when her sister failed to return home.
 Later the same day, she began hearing local rumours that young children had been seen leaving a derelict tenement building in MacKeith Street discussing a body in the premises.[3]
 By the Monday morning, O'Brien was so concerned that she herself, fearing the worst, walked into the old building.
 There she discovered her own sister's extensively battered body lying face down, with her shoes and stockings lying beside her.[4]